In the Rehabilitation, Reintegration & Recovery space

 There may be some recommendations of medicines and supplements which can help to treat sleep disorders.

 Reworking your sleep routine is a good idea.
-Main thing proper sleep hygiene is essential for good sleep.
+The main thing proper sleep hygiene is essential for good sleep.

 Reduction of stress is essential before going to bed.
 Writing things down can help if one has the tendency to worry too much later at night in bed.